-To contact Myla, please e-mail here.
+To contact Benj, please e-mail here.

-To contact Abby, please e-mail here.
+To contact Elli, please e-mail here.

-To contact Charles, please e-mail here.
+To contact Alysse, please email here.

-To contact Rebecca, please e-mail here.
+To contact Alana, please email here.

-- Julie Finkel
+- Julie Finkel (New York 2010-2011)

 To contact Julie, please e-mail here.

-- Ariela Lovett
+- Ariela Lovett (New York 2011-2012)

-Ariela (New York 2011-2012) works as a Housing and Benefits Advocate at Lenox Hill Neighborhood House, a community-based social services agency on the Upper East Side of Manhattan.
+Ariela works as a Housing and Benefits Advocate at Lenox Hill Neighborhood House, a community-based social services agency on the Upper East Side of Manhattan.
 In this capacity, she advocates for neighborhood residents who are facing eviction from their homes as well as low-income people who need assistance navigating the public benefits system.
 Ariela completed her AVODAH corps year in New York in 2011-2012, working as a case manager at the Red Hook Community Justice Center, an alternative sentencing court.
 Ariela grew up in Livingston, NJ, and attended Mount Holyoke College in Western Massachusetts, where she double majored in Critical Social Thought and Spanish.
 In her free time, Ariela enjoys reading the New York Times, trying new restaurants around the city, and hanging out with her beloved former AVODAH housemates.